Rokytnice v Orlických horách

 Rokytnice v Orlických horách (/cs/; Rokitnitz in Adlergebirge) is a town in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 2,100 inhabitants.
+The town is located on the Rokytenka Stream in the Orlické Mountains.

+Rokytnice v Orlických horách became a town in 1852.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark is the Rokytnice v Orlických horách Castle.

 Administrative division

 Rokytnice v Orlických horách consists of two municipal parts (in brackets population according to the 2021 census):